tufangorel/performance_tips/README.md

 **-** Set corePoolSize and maximumPoolSize values for ThreadPoolExecutor when initializing it with reasonable numbers to get maximum performance benefit.

 **-** Prefer Atomic classes which utilize &quot;Compare and Swap&quot; instead of synchronized methods when appropriate.

+**-** Create or use Immutable thread-safe types in multi-threaded environments.

 **-** Use jconsole utility to learn about the total number of currently running threads of a Java process.